 - ¼ teaspoon black pepper

-- Arrange on a serving platter and enjoy as a starter or side dish.
-If you like, you can add freshly chopped parsley and a squeeze of lemon juice on top.
+- Arrange on a serving platter and enjoy as a starter or side dish.Serve with 1 handful flat-leaf parsley (chopped) and 4 wedges of lemon.

 If you liked this roasted zucchini recipe, you might also like: